 OpenID/SAML Identity Provider

-The installation of OpenID/SAML IdP is straightforward and only consists in running the self-installer and configure the application in WebADM.
+The installation of OpenID/SAML IdP is straightforward and only consists of running the self-installer and configure the application in WebADM.

 You do not have to modify any files in the OpenID install directory!
 The web applications configurations are managed and stored in LDAP by WebADM.
 To configure OpenID/SAML, just enter WebADM as super administrator and got to the ‘Applications’ menu.
 Click OpenID/SAML to enter the web-based configuration.